FranciscoCardoso913/Seed-Labs/CTF7.md

 Here is why this input works:

-1. Firstly `printf` will print `aaaa` and the four characters that correspond to these ascii values in the hexadecimal format: `24`, `b3`, `04` and `08`, that is, our address divided in bytes.
+1. Firstly `printf` will print `aaaa` and the four characters that correspond to these ascii values in the hexadecimal format: `24`, `b3`, `04` and `08`, that is, our address divided in bytes in reverse order.
 This prints eight characters although some of them aren't visible or don't make sense.

 ![first_eight_chars](img/first_eight_chars.png)